MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/03-intro-git-github.md

 On branch main
 Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
 	modified:   notes.txt

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+	code/
+	data/
+	figures/

 no changes added to commit (use "git add" and/or "git commit -a")
 ```